smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Guaranteed Uni-Cast
 ^^^^^^^^^^^^^^^^^^^

-As described in detail below, Hmp-Unicast-Data-Packets, except for Hmp-Unicast-Data-Packets without GUARANTEED-DELIVERY flag and Hmp-Loop-Ack-Packet, are sent in 'Guaranteed Uni-Cast' mode.
+As described in detail below, Hmp-Unicast-Data-Packets, except for Hmp-Unicast-Data-Packets without ACKNOWLEDGED-DELIVERY flag and Hmp-Loop-Ack-Packet, are sent in 'Guaranteed Uni-Cast' mode.

 Processing by Retransmitting Devices
 ''''''''''''''''''''''''''''''''''''